MrUltimateSpiderManMODDER/usm_debug_menu_beta_version/README.md

 ### District variants

-Allows to switch between variants of given regions.
+Allows to switch between variants of given regions

-### Entity variants

-There are list of entity variants menu.

-### Missions

-You can replay all missions of this game and a few emergencies.

-### Level Select

-There are list of levels available that not working and crash the game if you load city option

-Note exist only --REBOOT-- and city options.

-### Hero Select
+### Char Select

 Allows to switch between *all* available characters

-**NOTE**: `peter_parker` and `peter_hooded` are versions of peter without powers, used in the first missions of the game.
+**NOTE**: `peter_parker` and `peter_hooded` are versions of peter without powers, used in the first missions of the game

-### Game
+### Options

-Allows to modify in-game flags that controls certain behaviours.
+Allows to modify in-game flags that controls certain behaviours

-### DevOpt Flags

-There are list of flags options available

-Allows to modify flags that controls certain behaviours.

-### DevOpt Ints

-There are list of ints options available

-Allows to modify ints that controls certain behaviours.
+* Live in Glass House: disables the `Area unavailable` messages

 ### Script

-Access to in-game scripts that allow the player to tap into debug features.
+Access to in-game scripts that allow the player to tap into debug features

 ### Progression

-Set your progress to any point in the game.
+Set your progress to any point in the game

-### Camera

-you can switch camera states Chase, User and SceneAnalizer.

 ## Extending functionality